Michael Locke (stuntman)

-Michael Richard Locke (born 13 March 1979), better known as Pancho, is a Welsh professional stuntman and a member of the Dirty Sanchez crew.
+Michael Richard Locke (born 13 March 1979), better known as Pancho, is a Welsh professional stuntman and skateboarder.
+He is best known for MTV UK's Dirty Sanchez.
+Due to his diminutive size, and knowledge of football, Locke is sometimes referred to as the Welsh Garth Crooks.

 Locke starred in the film Dirty Sanchez: The Movie, released in 2006.
 He also appeared in the Channel 4 series Balls of Steel as one half of the "Pain Men", alongside Sanchez crew member Mathew Pritchard.
+They both also appeared in 2 episodes of Death Wish Live in 2006.